daverosoff/mcgd/modules/02/Module.md

 **Exercise**.
 What do you notice about the contours in the contour plot of the shopping function?

-### Cross-sectional functions

-If you read along a horizontal or vertical line in the plane, you can get an idea of how changes in either of the inputs affect the output. **MORE IS NEEDED**

 ### Surfaces and graphs

 Returning to the abstract geometry of $\mathbf{R}^3$, it is time to consider